Get motivated and organized to thrive.

 • When Jay and Jasmine’s parents found us, they were feeling apprehensive about their students’ struggles with subjects they knew would only become more challenging in college.
 First, their tutors addressed the challenges they were experiencing in their high school AP classes.
 After working from that level, they began to start focusing with them on what to expect – and the habits that are most helpful – in the college environment.

-• Once Jay and Jasmine were in the college scene, their Applerouth tutors continued to assist them in navigating their classes in order to make sure they never fell behind.
+• Once Jay and Jasmine began college, their Applerouth tutors continued to assist them in navigating their classes in order to make sure they never fell behind.
 This is important because the sooner you bring light to confusion, the quicker and easier it is to untangle!

 • They continued to focus on sharpening their executive functioning in order to adjust to the new pace that university classes demand.
-In the process, they gained adaptability skills they can re-use time and time again during the inevitable transitional phases of life.
+In the process, they gained better learning skills they can use time and time again.

 Outcome

 Both Jasmine and Jay successfully overcame their academic challenges, preparing for and keeping pace with college classes.
-They gained resilience and effective learning strategies they could use in both high school and college levels, as well as in their overall lives.
+They gained resilience and effective learning strategies they could use in both high school and college, as well as in their overall lives.

 *Student's name and likeness have been changed for privacy.